georgiagrayland/P4-ClassMate/TESTING.md

 ## Responsiveness
-- Chrome Dev tools responsive viewer was used to test the responsiveness of **all** pages of the site:
+- Chrome Developer tools responsive viewer was used to test the responsiveness of **all** pages of the site:
 - A wide variety of devices and screen sizes were tested:
 (images here)